 (d) Consideration of Other Criminal Convictions and the Potential Adverse Impact.
-Depending on factors such as the type of convictions considered, the job position, and the geographic bounds of the applicant pool.
-Consideration of other forms of criminal convictions, not enumerated above, may have an adverse impact on individuals on a basis protected by the Act, including, but not limited to, gender, race, and national origin.
+Depending on factors such as the type of convictions considered, the job position, and the geographic bounds of the applicant pool, Consideration of other forms of criminal convictions, not enumerated above, may have an adverse impact on individuals on a basis protected by the Act, including, but not limited to, gender, race, and national origin.
 An adversely affected applicant or employee bears the burden of demonstrating that the policy of considering criminal convictions has an adverse impact on a basis enumerated in the Act.
 For purposes of such a determination, adverse impact is defined at Sections 11017 and 11010 and the Uniform Guidelines on Employee Selection and Procedures (29 C.F.R.
 1607 (1978)) incorporated by reference in Section 11017(a) and (e).
 As used in this section, "adverse impact" has the same meaning as "disparate impact" as used and defined in the Equal Employment Opportunity Commission's Consideration of Arrest and Conviction Records in Employment Decisions Under Title VII of the Civil Rights Act of 1964 (Apr.
 2012).
-The applicant(s) or employee(s) bears the burden of proving an adverse impact.
-An adverse impact may be established through the use of conviction statistics or by offering any other evidence that establishes an adverse impact. based on sState- or national-level statistics showing substantial disparities in the conviction records of one or more categories enumerated in the Act are presumptively sufficient to establish an adverse impact, unless there is a persuasive basis to expect a different result after accounting for any particularized circumstances such as the geographic area encompassed by the applicant or employee pool, the particular types of convictions being considered, or the particular job at issue.
+An adverse impact may be established based on state- or national-level statistics showing substantial disparities in the conviction records of one or more categories enumerated in the Act, unless there is a persuasive basis to expect a different result after accounting for any particularized circumstances such as the geographic area encompassed by the applicant or employee pool, the particular types of convictions being considered, or the particular job at issue.
 Where there is a persuasive basis to expect a different result after accounting for any such particularized circumstances, or where an applicant or employee elects to provide evidence beyond state- or national-level statistics in the first instance, an adverse impact may be established by using conviction statistics that address the particularized circumstances and show substantial disparities in the conviction records of one or more categories enumerated in the Act or by offering any other evidence that establishes an adverse impact.